 The benefits of describing wines in specific terms, such as these on the Zinfandel Aroma Wheel, are your greater enjoyment and appreciation of the wonderful world of wines, plus an enhanced ability to discriminate and remember wine flavors.
 Describing Zinfandel aromas is very simple with the help of this lexicon.
 Words are arranged in three tiers, from the most general in the center to the most specific in the outer ring.
 Terms for similar aromas are located adjacent to each other wherever possible.
-The distinctive aromas of varietal wines can often be recognized by the specific aroma notes listed above.
+The distinctive aromas o varietal wines can often be recognized by the specific aroma notes listed below.

 Aroma standards to illustrate these terms can be made easily by using a small amount of the food product in a neutral, low-aroma red or white wine.
 A few drops of vanilla extract or a small piece of bell pepper in wine, for example, will define the vanilla and bell pepper aromas.